rjg12/odin-recipes/README.md

 # odin-recipes
-Odin Project on HTML basics
+Odin Project on HTML basics.
+Practice with creating different pages, creating lists, incorporating images, and other things.